Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 ## Cluster partitioning

-The `CandidateVoteCount` is a [statefull service](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-introduction) that uses a `NamedPartition` [partitioning scheme](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-concepts-partitioning).
+The `CandidateVoteCount` is a [stateful service](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-introduction) that uses a `NamedPartition` [partitioning scheme](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-concepts-partitioning).
 Each candidate has its own partition, so there is one called "John" and another called "Abby".

-The `ZipCodeVoteCount` is a statefull service that uses a `UniformInt64Partition` partitioning scheme with the `PartitionCount` set to 3, the `LowKey` set to 0 and the `HighKey` set to 99000.
+The `ZipCodeVoteCount` is a stateful service that uses a `UniformInt64Partition` partitioning scheme with the `PartitionCount` set to 3, the `LowKey` set to 0 and the `HighKey` set to 99000.
 This configuration ensure that the partition is split into 3 well known ranges (0 -> 32999), (33000 -> 65999) , (66000 -> 98999).

 ## Routing

-The default NServiceBus routing approach cannot be used as-is with Service Fabric statefull services.
-Statefull services assume business data partitioning.
-A message must be delivered to a replica (instance) of a statefull that can handle message data.
+The default NServiceBus routing approach cannot be used as-is with Service Fabric stateful services.
+Stateful services assume business data partitioning.
+A message must be delivered to a replica (instance) of a stateful that can handle message data.
 E.g. for each `PlaceVote` message associated with a casted vote, the message should be routed to the partition associated with voted candidate, "John" or "Abby".
 Similar to that, to count the votes per zip code the `TrackZipCode` message needs to end up on the partition that is responsible for the range to which the zip code belongs.

 Example: